athuridha/mancing-tools/README.md

 - Try running as Administrator for global hotkeys
 - Make sure no other application is using the same key
 - Check antivirus isn't blocking keyboard hooks
-- Customize keybinds in **Keybinds** tab if default keys conflict

 ### Detection Not Accurate
-- Recalibrate ROI to match fishing bar exactly (use F2 for drag-select)
+- Recalibrate ROI to match fishing bar exactly
 - Adjust green/red thresholds in **Settings** tab
-- Enable **Debug** mode to see detection overlay in real-time (window stays on top)
+- Enable **Debug** mode to see detection overlay in real-time
 - Try different lighting settings in-game

 ### Application Won't Start